kobiton/samples/README.md

 Also, we provide a detail sample showing how to [integrate Kobiton Apps Repository with CI tool](https://github.com/kobiton/samples/tree/master/Integrate_Kobiton_Apps_Repository_with_CI_tool), eg:

-* Upload app to Kobiton app repo
+* Upload app to Kobiton apps repo

 * Run app test for uploaded app